Diffusion and Flow Matching Models for Tabular Data: A Survey: Diffusion and Flow Matching Models for Data Augmentation

-This subsection reviews works on \textit{diffusion models for single table synthesis} (including over-sampling).
-For clarity, we further subdivide related works into three sub-categories: 1) generic diffusion models for tabular data, 2) diffusion models for tabular data in healthcare domain, and 3) diffusion models for tabular data in finance domain.
-To ensure readers can follow along, we present the notation and problem definitions below and provide a summary of the models in Table~\ref{SummarySingleTableSynthesis}.
+This subsection reviews works on \textit{diffusion and flow matching models for single table synthesis} (including over-sampling).
+For clarity, we subdivide related works into three sub-categories: 1) generic diffusion and flow matching models for tabular data (see Sec.~\ref{subsubsec:GenericSingleTableSynthesis}), 2) diffusion and flow matching models for tabular data in the healthcare domain (see Sec.~\ref{subsubsec:HealthcareTadDiff}), and 3) diffusion models for tabular data in the finance domain (see Sec.~\ref{subsubsec:FinanceTabDiff}).
+To ensure readers can follow along, we present the task-specific setup and problem definition below (see Problem~\ref{prob:SingleTableSynthesis}) and provide a summary of the models in Table~\ref{SummarySingleTableSynthesis}.
+Within each sub-category, we further separate diffusion-based and flow-matching-based methods when both are present.